- Aaron Bangor

-She is currently working as a Lead Accessibility Solutions Engineer in AT&T’s Corporate Accessibility Technology Office; leading the effort to create, maintain, and improve AT&T’s Accessibility Standards and managing the Accessibility Compliance Resources site used by all business units.
+She is currently working as a Lead Accessibility Solutions Engineer in AT&T’s Corporate Accessibility Technology Office; leading the effort to create, maintain, and improve AT&T’s Accessibility Standards; and managing the Accessibility Compliance Resources site used by all business units.

 Accessibility is her passion because it is the right thing to do!

 Brenda has volunteered for Knowbility for over 15 years.
-She has participated in the AIR competition on teams, as a non-profit, as an accessibility trainer and as a judge.
+She has participated in the Accessibility Internet Rally on web design teams, as a representative of a non-profit (client), as an accessibility trainer and as a judge.